Nikhilsahucodes/Quiz_system_FrontEnd_project/README.md

-# Frontend Developer Quiz — Pooja (Upgraded Version)
+# Frontend Developer Quiz — Nikhil (Upgraded Version)

-This is an upgraded, clean and simple frontend prototype of a quiz system created by Pooja for a 15-day internship submission.
+This is an upgraded, clean and simple frontend prototype of a quiz system created by Nikhil for a 15-day internship submission.

 ## Features
 - 5 Pages (Home, Quiz, Result, Data, About)